Upsonic/gpt-computer-assistant/README.md

 - **Tool-Calling Server**: Exception-secure tool management with robust server API interactions.
 - **Computer Use Integration**: Execute human-like tasks using Anthropic’s ‘Computer Use’ capabilities.
 - **Easily adding tools:** You can add your custom tools and MCP tools with a single line of code.
-- **Client-server arthitecture**: Production ready stateless enterprise ready system
+- **Client-server architecture**: Production-ready stateless enterprise-ready system

 <br>
 <br>